-- For the installation of heat pumps the impedance at the cutout satisfies the requirements of the heat pump flicker calculation as detailed within the heat pump impedance calculator. - 6.5 Any LCT Notification or Application connecting to a network which fails to meet the design requirements detailed above will require a reinforcement scheme to be designed and a connection offer to be made to the applicant.
+- For the installation of heat pumps the impedance at the cutout satisfies the requirements of the heat pump flicker calculation as detailed within the heat pump impedance calculator or alternatively the noted requirement from the heat pump database. - Any LCT Notification or Application connecting to a network which fails to meet the design requirements detailed above will require a reinforcement scheme to be designed and a connection offer to be made to the applicant.
 This may or may not include chargeable costs, depending on the work required.
 The installer will be required to disconnect the charge point until the required reinforcement has been completed. - 6.6 All Low Carbon Technology applications will include an assessment of the total number of LCT's connected to the WPD low voltage network using the CROWN reporting function as detailed within section 11. - 6.7 A list of letters for the interaction with installers / customers is provided within N:\Connections\Guidance & Overview\Low Carbon Technology\EV Letter Templates